codemonger-io/cdk-cors-utils/README.md

 ## For whom is this library?

-This library would help you if you feel tiresome to repeat CORS settings for API Gateway with CDK.
+This library would help you if you feel tiresome of repeating CORS settings for API Gateway with CDK.

 ## Background